brungerlab/single_molecule_matlab_scripts/README.md

 `path = '<enter pathname here>';`

 and then run in matlab.

 For each .smm file, a .tif file is created within the same directory.

 ## /smCamera_conversion/smt_conversion ##

-matlab script file to convert smCamera .smt trace files (containing traces for each detected spot) to text format.
+matlab script file to convert smCamera .smt trace files (containing traces for each detected spot) to text format: `ssmt2txtFiles_atb.m`

-`ssmt2txtFiles_atb.m`
+Alternative version that does not use double __ in resulting file names: `ssmt2txtFiles_atb2.m`

 Edit the name of the directory that contains the .smt files:
 `path = '<enter pathname here>';`

 and then run in matlab.

 For each .smt file a subdirectory is created that contains the text files for each of the traces.

-Alternative version that does not use double __ in resulting file names.
-`ssmt2txtFiles_atb2.m`
-Edit the name of the directory that contains the .smt files:
-`path = '<enter pathname here>';`

-and then run in matlab.
-For each .smt file a subdirectory is created that contains text files for each of the traces.